joon-ko/songplane/devlog/part1.md

 you could connect the tiles together somehow and then drop some sort of indicator, like a marble, onto a tile, which bounces from tile to tile, playing a melody.

-i'm deciding to use go and typescript since i need to learn both for a job i'm moving to boston for in less than two weeks. i spent most of yesterday learning about go's [net/http](https://golang.org/pkg/net/http/) package and doing their well-written tutorial on [web apps](https://golang.org/doc/articles/wiki/). i'm using [gin](https://github.com/gin-gonic/gin), a web framework that has nice logging middlewware, and also my job uses it.
+i'm deciding to use go and typescript since i need to learn both for a job i'm moving to boston for in less than two weeks. i spent most of yesterday learning about go's [net/http](https://golang.org/pkg/net/http/) package and doing their well-written tutorial on [web apps](https://golang.org/doc/articles/wiki/). i'm using [gin](https://github.com/gin-gonic/gin), a web framework that has nice logging middleware, and also my job uses it.

 ### cameras, coordinate axes, and canvas (oh my!)